Perundurai

 Perundurai is a municipality in Erode district in the Indian state of Tamil Nadu.
+Perundurai served as a western entry to Erode city and became the important sub urb of Erode city.
 Perundurai has developed as an industrial center with SIPCOT Industrial Estate and SEZ Complex.
 It is the Asia's Second largest SIPCOT.

 Perundurai has been proposed to be developed as a Satellite Town for Erode, as per Erode Master Plan-1996.

 Geography

 Perundurai is located on National Highway 544, connecting Salem with Cochin.
 It is located 18 kilometres from Erode Central Bus Terminus via Perundurai Road, and 36 kilometres from Tiruppur and 80 kilometres from Coimbatore and Salem, 65 kilometres from Dharapuram and 32 kilometres from Kangayam, respectively.

 Demographics

 As of 2001 India census, Perundurai had a population of 16,973.
 Females constitute 50% of the population.
 Perundurai has an average literacy rate of 72%, higher than the national average of 59.5%.
 Male literacy is 80%, and female literacy is 65%.
 In Perundurai, 9% of the population is under 6 years.